 Transcatheter Aortic Valve Replacement (TAVR)

 Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure to replace the aortic valve in patients who have severe, symptomatic aortic stenosis.
 Traditionally, aortic valve disease has been treated with open heart surgery, and initially the TAVR procedure was only approved for patients who were felt to be too high risk to survive surgery—such as older and frailer patients, patients with significant lung disease, or multiple prior open heart surgeries.
-But since its initial FDA approval in 2012 for extreme risk patients, the valve has performed so well that it is now used for high risk and even intermediate risk patients.
-TAVR has revolutionized treatment of aortic valve disease in older patients and in patients who have significant other medical problems.
+But since its initial FDA approval in 2012 for extreme risk patients, the valve has performed so well that it is now used routinely for intermediate and high risk patients.
+TAVR has revolutionized the treatment of aortic valve disease in patients of all risk levels, but especially in older patients and those who have other significant medical problems.

 During a TAVR procedure, most patients receive mild sedation, and the valve is inserted into the heart through a tube (also called a catheter sheath) that is placed through the patient’s leg artery.
 These patients often do not require a breathing machine, and are oftentimes in the hospital for only 2 or 3 days.
 If a patient’s blood vessels in the legs are too small to accommodate the sheath, the valve can be placed through an artery underneath the collar bone, or directly into the apex of the heart, although these latter approaches require general anesthesia and a breathing machine.

 All patients who have symptoms due to severe aortic stenosis are considered for aortic valve replacement—either a surgical/open heart aortic valve replacement or a transcatheter aortic valve replacement (TAVR.)